-- methods is non-destructive and should be attempted prior to other processing methods. - 16.6.2 A strong white light may be utilized at an oblique angle in order to visualize latent prints. - 16.6.2.1 A flashlight or the white light setting on an ALS are the most common sources for a strong white light. - 16.6.3 An ALS may be utilized in order to visualize natural substances or contaminants in the latent print residue.
-An ALS may also create a reaction with the surface, thereby creating contrast, visualizing a latent print. - 16.6.3.1 An ALS may only be utilized by analysts who have received training in the appropriate use of an ALS. - 16.6.3.2 When using an ALS to observe an item/surface, goggles shall be worn. - 16.6.3.3 The appropriate goggles should be used, depending on wavelength.
+- 16.6.2 A strong white light may be utilized at an oblique angle in order to visualize latent prints. - 16.6.2.1 A flashlight or the white light setting on an ALS are the most common sources for a strong white light. - 16.6.3 An ALS may be utilized in order to visualize natural substances or contaminants in the latent print residue.
+An ALS may also create a reaction with the surface, thereby creating contrast, visualizing a latent print. - 16.6.3.1 An ALS may only be utilized by CSIs who have received training in the appropriate use of an ALS. - 16.6.3.2 When using an ALS to observe an item/surface, goggles shall be worn. - The appropriate goggles should be used, depending on 16.6.3.3 wavelength.

+0

 WAVELENGTH CORRESPONDING FILTER

 <400nm yellow or clear UV safe

 400-450nm yellow

 450-540nm orange

 >540-700nm red

-16.6.3.4 Permanent eye damage can occur from reflected, refracted, or direct illumination by the ALS to the eye.
+- Permanent eye damage can occur from reflected, refracted, 16.6.3.4 or direct illumination by the ALS to the eye.
 Extreme care should be taken around highly reflective surfaces.
-An analyst should never look directly into the light or allow beams to bounce off the surface into their own eyes or another person's eyes.

-16.7 CYANOACRYLATE ESTER

-- 16.7.1 Cyanoacrylate ester (CAE), commonly known as "superglue", is a chemical used to visualize latent prints on non-porous and some semi-porous objects.
+A CSI should never look directly into the light or allow beams to bounce off the surface into their own eyes or another person's eyes. - 16.7 CYANOACRYLATE ESTER - 16.7.1 Cyanoacrylate ester (CAE), commonly known as "superglue", is a chemical used to visualize latent prints on non-porous and some semi-porous objects.
 CAE processing also prepares the surface for the acceptance of powders that may enable further visualization of the latent prints. - 16.7.2 On scene, a vehicle, a room, or even a body may be processed using CAE.
-While most small items shall be collected for processing in the lab, there may be instances in which CAE processing is warranted for evidence on scene. - 16.7.2.1 Before a body can be CAE processed on scene, the Coroner for that county shall be contacted and their express consent shall be granted.
-Consent shall be documented in notes. - 16.7.3 In order to facilitate CAE processing, a proper environment should be able to be established.
+While most small items shall be collected for processing in the lab, there may be instances in which CAE processing is warranted for evidence on scene. - Before a body can be CAE processed on scene, the 16.7.2.1 Medicolegal Authority for that county shall be contacted and their express consent shall be granted.
+Consent shall be documented in notes.